-- i) All school staff, including temporary or supply staff, are aware of the medical conditions at the school and understand their duty of care to students in an emergency. - ii) All staff receive information about what to do in an emergency and this is refreshed at least once a year. - iii) All children with a serious medical condition at the school have an individual healthcare plan (IHP), which explains what help they need in an emergency.
+- i) All school staff, including temporary or supply staff, understand their duty of care to students in an emergency. - ii) All children with a serious medical condition at the school have an individual healthcare plan (IHP), which explains what help they need in an emergency.
 The IHP will accompany a student should they need to attend hospital.
 Parental permission will be sought and recorded in the IHP for sharing the IHP within emergency care settings.
 The prescribing doctor will produce the IHP. - iiii) The main conditions that will require an IHP are: - 1.
 Need for an epipen due to a serious allergy - 2.
 Diabetes - 3.
 Severe Asthma